“Better than a thousand hollow words is one word that brings peace.” -The Dhammapada

 “The path is indicated by the next four syllables.
 MANI, meaning jewel, symbolizes the factor of method- the altruistic intention to become enlightened, compassion, and love.
 Just as a jewel is capable of removing poverty, so the altruistic mind of enlightenment is capable of removing the poverty, or difficulties, of cyclic existence and of solitary peace.
-Similarly, just as a jewel fulfils the wishes of sentient beings, so the altruistic intention to become enlightened fulfils the wishes of sentient beings.
+Similarly, just as a jewel fulfills the wishes of sentient beings, so the altruistic intention to become enlightened fulfills the wishes of sentient beings.

 The two syllables, PADME, meaning lotus, symbolize wisdom.
 Just as a lotus grows forth from mud but is not sullied by the faults of mud, so wisdom is capable of putting you in a situation of non- contradiction whereas there would be contradiction if you did not have wisdom.
 There is wisdom realizing impermanence, wisdom realizing that persons are empty of self-sufficient or substantial existence, wisdom that realizes the emptiness of duality (that is to say, of difference of entity between subject and object), and wisdom that realizes the emptiness of inherent existence.
 Though there are many different types of wisdom, the main of all these is the wisdom realizing emptiness.”

 There are 6 syllables of the mantra OM MA NI PAD ME HUM and numerologically the number 6 is “Indecision”, presenting a choice between succumbing to animal passion or seeking divine love.
-If light triumphs, the number 6 is the Hexagram, the harmonious unity of the Solomon`s seal.
+If light triumphs, the number 6 is the Hexagram, the harmonious unity of Solomon`s seal.